Gout – Diagnosis, Symptoms, and Treatment

 - Decreased joint mobility

-Pain can be severe and debilitating.
-Very minor stimuli such as gentle contact with the inflamed joint can be excruciating – people may have trouble putting on socks or shoes.
+The pain with gout can be severe and debilitating.
+Very minor stimuli such as gentle contact with the inflamed joint can be excruciating – people may have trouble putting on socks or shoes and preforming basic daily tasks around the house or at work.

-The diagnosis of gout is suggested based on the patient’s symptoms and signs.
-However, the symptoms of gout can overlap with joint infection and other crystal-induced joint inflammation.
-All of these conditions can cause redness, warmth, swelling, and reduced mobility of the joint – they may also cause constitutional symptoms such as malaise and fever.
-High fever and severely reduced joint mobility is more suggestive of infection.
+The diagnosis of gout is often suspected based on the signs and symptoms alone.
+However, the symptoms of gout can overlap with joint infection and other crystal-induced joint inflammation syndromes.
+All of these conditions can cause redness, warmth, swelling, and reduced mobility of the joint – they may also cause other symptoms such as malaise and fever.
+High fever and severely reduced joint mobility is more suggestive of infection which requires treatment with antibiotics.

 The definitive diagnosis of gout requires a procedure called arthrocentesis.
 During this procedure, your doctor will thoroughly clean the skin using an antiseptic solution such as Betadine (povidone-iodine) or ChloraPrep (chlorhexidine).
 They may spray a medication called ethyl chloride over the joint to numb the region.

 After the joint is prepped, they will then enter the joint space using a needle and syringe.
-The syringe will be drawn to remove synovial (joint space) fluid - turbid or cloudy fluid is suggestive of gout.
+A small amount of synovial (joint space) fluid will be removed - turbid or cloudy fluid is suggestive of gout.
 If frank pus is expressed from the joint space – infection is more likely.
 Your doctor will typically analyze the joint fluid for inflammatory cells, bacteria, and crystals.
 They also usually send the sample for a bacterial culture.

 Crystal analysis involves checking the joint fluid under the microscope with polarized light – this helps determine the type of crystals.
 Uric acid crystals are typically needle-shaped.
 People with a condition called calcium pyrophosphate disease can also have joint inflammation and crystals on joint fluid analysis – but these crystals are usually rhomboid shaped – a key distinguishing feature between the two conditions.

-Besides the aforementioned tests, your doctor will also likely obtain blood tests such as a comprehensive metabolic panel, complete blood count, inflammatory markers (ESR, CRP), and serum uric acid level.
+Besides the aforementioned tests, your doctor will also likely obtain blood tests such as a comprehensive metabolic panel (CMP), complete blood count (CBC), inflammatory markers (ESR, CRP), and serum uric acid level.
 If your serum uric acid is elevated, they may also obtain a 24-hour urine collection and assess the urine for uric acid levels – this helps determine whether or not your kidneys are adequately getting rid of uric acid from the body.
 If the diagnosis of gout is not clear, your doctor may order blood tests to rule out rheumatoid arthritis, such as rheumatoid factor (RF) and anti-CCP.

-Sometimes, you doctor will also recommend getting x-rays of the involved joints.
+Sometimes, your doctor will also recommend getting x-rays of the involved joints to rule out fractures and other injuries that can lead to joint pain and inflammation.

-The long-term treatment of gout typically involves a class of medications called xanthine oxidase inhibitors – these medications reduce the production of uric acid.
+The prevention of gout can be enhanced by medications, this most commonly involves a class of medications called xanthine oxidase inhibitors – these medications reduce the production of uric acid.
 The most commonly prescribed drugs in this class include:

 Your doctor may also recommend Probenecid – a medication that increases uric acid excretion by the kidneys.